 In recent weeks the local papers have been alive with the news of a unique discovery.
 A 4000 years old cremation urn was uncovered, beautifully complete, during an excavation of Hendersick Barrow, near Looe.
-There is understandably great excitement about what these remains can tell us about our ancient ancestors and their burial rites and practices.
+There is understandably great excitement about what these remains can tell us.
+What they can uncover about our ancient ancestors and their burial rites and practices.
 With such a important find coming to light it is worth remembering that there are hundreds, possibly thousands, of similar funerary monuments dotted all across Cornwall.

 I recently visited one, I believe quite special, on Bodmin Moor.
 Sitting in the sun, taking in heat (like a lizard) from the granite outcrop close to the summit of Alex tor I am struck, as I often have been before, by my ancestors excellent choice of location!

 The kerbed cairn on the western edge of the tor dates from the Bronze Age (c2000 – 700BC) and is one of only a few of its type in the area.
 A survey completed in the 1970s by J.E.R Trahair, and published by the Cornish Archaeology Society, identified 225 cairns on Bodmin Moor of which just 8 were kerbed cairns.

 This type of funerary monument, unlike the barrow at Hendersick, is a feature of uplands and usually occupies a prominent position.
 Alex tor, near St Breward, is no exception.
 It rises to 955ft (291m) and has commanding views of the surrounding landscape.
 From the site of the cairn you can see roughly 5 other tors including Rough tor and Garrow tor, close by there are 3 stones circles and numerous cists.